Home / Building structures & components / Walls / Laminated coloured asbestos cement panels

-Flat coloured asbestos cement panels
+Laminated coloured asbestos cement panels

 Description

 Coloured AC sheeting smoothed surfaced on both faces, with the colour appearing on one face only.
 Flat and curved sheets.
+Outer surface usually covered with a plastic finish which provided a satin-type finish.

-Used for curtain walling, spandrel panels and applied as double sheets back to back, such as in external balustrades.
+Used for curtain walling, spandrel panels and applied as double sheets back-to-back, such as in external balustrades.

 Asbestos Products Ltd produced a coloured AC sheet named Artbestos in the 1930s for interior/exterior use.
 Colours listed as: Grove green, Sky blue, Stucco brown, Ochre, Shell pink, Cream and Buff.